Rishi Sunak and Liz Truss are the final two candidates remaining in the race to replace Boris Johnson as Prime Minister.

-Tory party members will then vote on their favourite candidate, with the winner - and therefore the UK’s next prime minister - announced on 5 September.
+Tory party members will soon vote on their favourite candidate, with the winner - and therefore the UK’s next prime minister - announced on 5 September.

 But what are hustings, who can attend, when are they taking place, and how can I watch them?